Siaperas/Maze-Creation/README.md

 Depending on the system where the program is run, you may need to write python3.

 We can observe that the program receives four parameters:
-*The parameter n represents the amount of rows and columns our graph will have *The parameter start_x represents the x coordinate of our starting position in the graph.
+* The parameter n represents the amount of rows and columns our graph will have
+* The parameter start_x represents the x coordinate of our starting position in the graph.
-*The parameter start_y represents the y coordinate of our starting position in the graph.
+* he parameter start_y represents the y coordinate of our starting position in the graph.
-*The output_file represents the file where we want to create the coordinates of our maze.
+* The output_file represents the file where we want to create the coordinates of our maze.